fransotodev/elearning-data-dapp/README.md

 - One for the Smart Contract (development, testing, deployment via Truffle and benchmark with Hyperledger Caliper).
 - Another inside the `./dapp/` folder which contains the code of a web dApp to interact with the Smart Contract.

+Check the [interface gallery](./docs/UserInterface.md) to see how it looked!

 ## Smart Contract

 The Smart Contract contains the functionality to register and buy offers, and to submit queries to retrieve offers.